-I.B.2.a).(1) be renewed at least every 10 years; and, (Core) I.B.2.a).(2) be approved by the designated institutional official (DIO).
-(Core) I.B.3.
+- 1.3.
+There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
+(Core) - 1.3.a.
+The PLA must be renewed at least every 10 years.
+(Core) - 1.3.b.
+The PLA must be approved by the designated institutional official (DIO).
+(Core) - 1.4.
 The program must monitor the clinical learning and working environment at all participating sites.
-(Core) I.B.3.a) At each participating site there must be one faculty member designated by the program director as the site director, who is accountable for resident education at that site, in collaboration with the program director.
+(Core) - 1.5.
+At each participating site there must be one faculty member, designated by the program director as the site director, who is accountable for resident education at that site, in collaboration with the program director.
 (Core)